alisdt/online_experiments_course/01_web.rst

 The web browser
 ---------------

-For this class, I recommend that you use Mozilla Firefox.
-You could also use Microsoft Edge or Google Chrome.
+For this class, I recommend that you use Mozilla Firefox, Microsoft Edge or Google Chrome.

 Firefox
     `https://www.mozilla.org/en-GB/firefox/new/ <https://www.mozilla.org/en-GB/firefox/new/>`_